Complete your online training 24/7. Training is self-directed.

-Civil Rights for Family Day Care Homes, Day Care Ministries and Centers 2022 (LITTLEB-250)
+Civil Rights for Family Day Care Homes, Day Care Ministries and Centers 2023-2024 (LITTLEB-250) (1 hour)

 Program institutions and facilities receiving federal financial assistance are required to comply with federal civil rights laws to ensure all Child Nutrition participants have equal access to all benefits and services.
 This course will review Civil Rights regulations, and provide all information necessary to ensure that your program is in compliance with these requirements.

 CACFP Annual Training for Centers/Day Care Ministries 2023-2024 (LITTLEB-210) (4 hours)

 CACFP Annual Training is a 4 hour comprehensive online course designed to provide annual required training on meal patterns, the reimbursement process, accurate meal counts, claims submission, and recordkeeping for centers participating in the CACFP.

 CACFP Annual Training for Day Care Homes 2023-2024 (LITTLEB-211) (4 hours)

 CACFP Annual Training is a 4 hour comprehensive online course designed to provide annual required training on meal patterns, the reimbursement process, accurate meal counts, claims submission, and recordkeeping for day care homes participating in the CACFP.